Migration in an Age of Movement

 Strengthen Social Inclusion and Change Narratives

-The decade from 2025 to 2035 will be decisive because structural migration pressures will intensify at the same time that many countries face shrinking workforces, climate volatility, and rising public concern about social cohesion.
+Migration will remain one of the defining features over the next decade as the pressures will intensify as many countries face shrinking workforces, climate volatility, and rising public concern about social cohesion.
 The stakes are at an operational and strategic high.
 Governments that do not differentiate between structural drivers and local conditions will continue to rely on reactive measures that increase fiscal costs, strain services, and deepen political polarization.
-By contrast, policymakers who build governance systems that assign responsibilities clearly across levels of government, integrate migration into long-term labor and climate planning, and create predictable legal pathways will reduce irregular flows, stabilize labor markets, and strengthen public trust and confidence in migration management.
+By contrast, policymakers who build governance systems that assign responsibilities clearly across levels of government; integrate migration into long-term labor and climate planning; and create predictable legal pathways, will reduce irregular flows, stabilize labor markets, and strengthen public trust and confidence in migration management.
 The question is not whether human mobility will continue, but whether institutions will adapt quickly enough to manage it in a way that supports economic competitiveness, community resilience, and social stability.

 Why Migration Matters

-Migration will remain one of the defining features of our global system over the next decade.
 At the start of the decade, more than 281 million people lived outside their country of birth, and over one billion moved within national borders.
 These numbers tell us about the unprecedented scale of human mobility, but they do not capture the full picture of how people actually move.
-Today's migration includes people circling back and forth between home and destination, workers on temporary or seasonal contracts, students pursuing education abroad, and individuals spending years in transit countries before reaching their final destination.
+Today's migration includes people circling back and forth between home and destination, workers on temporary contracts, students pursuing education abroad, and individuals spending years in transit countries before reaching their final destination.
 These patterns don't fit neatly into the old categories of "origin," "transit," and "destination" countries, and they're challenging governance systems that were designed for one-way, permanent moves.
 In the next decade, effective governance means moving beyond simplistic assumptions toward a framework that distinguishes between patterns we can address through coordinated international approaches and conditions that require targeted local responses.
 Without this clarity, policies risk staying reactive and fragmented, unable to manage migration as the structural reality it has become.

 Mapping the Journey

-Each policy roundtable mapped the passage of a migrant through different stages in their journey as a grounding point to identify the drivers and implications of migration.
-Beyond the roundtable discussions, changemakers interacted with local experts to understand the local context and impact of migration on Colombia, looking closely at the Venezuelan refugee crisis and the response of the Colombian government.
+Each policy roundtable mapped the passage of a migrant, capturing the unique challenges and opportunities present at each stage of movement.
+This served as a foundation to identify the drivers and implications seen globally of migration.
+Beyond the roundtable discussions, changemakers interacted with Colombian experts to understand the local context and impact of migration on Colombia, looking closely at the Venezuelan refugee crisis and the response of the Colombian government as a case study.
 Changemakers also had the opportunity to learn from migrants directly through an exchange with Venezuelan migrants based in Colombia.
-Finally, changemakers engaged in a policy-making practice to identify implementable pathways forward for policy makers around the world.
-Through these exercises and discussions in Bogotá, the changemakers identified two categories of key drivers in migration decisions that emerge from interactions between structural pressures, human aspirations, and contextual considerations.
+Finally, changemakers engaged in a policy-making practice to identify implementable pathways forward for policymakers around the world.
+Through these exercises and discussions in Bogotá, they identified two categories of key drivers in migration decisions that emerge from interactions between structural pressures, human aspirations, and contextual considerations.
 The first category of drivers are the patterns that recur across different geographies and time periods (generalizable drivers); and the second category of drivers are the conditions that reflect local institutions, cultural norms, and environmental realities (context-specific drivers).
 Understanding which drivers fall into each category is essential for designing governance systems that work across borders while remaining adaptable to local contexts.

-The different drivers often impact governments and populations differently across regions and time periods, but together they explain the persistence of cross-border movement regardless of short-term policy shifts.
-By understanding migration drivers this way, policymakers can target resources to the appropriate level of authority, avoid one-size-fits-all approaches, and ensure that both global pressures and local realities get addressed.
+These drivers often impact governments and populations differently across regions and time periods, but together they explain the persistence of cross-border movement regardless of short-term policy shifts.
+By understanding migration drivers as falling into one of two categories, policymakers can target resources to the appropriate level of authority, avoid one-size-fits-all approaches, and ensure that both global pressures and local realities get addressed.
 This pretext also reviews the consequences of migration from the perspective of both origin and destination countries.
 Migration can relieve demographic pressures, increase economic output, and support development in origin countries through remittances and diaspora investment.
-However, unmanaged flows or limited access to legal pathways can impose costs in the form of irregular labor markets, social fragmentation, or public service strain.
+However, unmanaged flows or limited access to legal pathways can also impose costs in the form of irregular labor markets, social fragmentation, or public service strain.
 Rather than approaching migration as a crisis, this analysis treats it as a predictable outcome of global interdependence.

 Key Drivers of Migration